We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 CAA latest update

-As this EUROCAE working Group has been agreed and is in its infancy, the Civil Aviation Authority would like to propose that our next update to AAIB recommendation 2022-018 shall be provided by the end of February 2025.
+A series of working and plenary meetings has been agreed and set up for 2025 with the group already working well on different sections of the standard.
+As this EUROCAE working Group is set to continue developing a MOPS for this standard, the Civil Aviation Authority would like to propose that our next update to AAIB recommendation 2022-018 shall be provided by the end of February 2026.

 Close CAA latest update